 IMPORTANT!
-When cutting, bar oil should be visible coming off the tip of the saw.
+When cutting, make sure bar oil is visible coming off the tip of the saw.
 If not, adjust the bar oil flow rate.
-See page 45.
+See page 34.

 Always make sure the saw chain is sharp and in good working order.